SIS50421 Diploma of Outdoor Leadership

 - A SIS50421 Diploma of Outdoor Leadership qualification from Avondale or another Registered Training Organisation will provide students with Advanced Standing at Avondale for the Outdoor Education Minor elective under the Bachelor of Arts/Bachelor of Teaching (Secondary)

-Avondale’s Diploma in Outdoor Leadership is designed for those that have previously completed SIS30619 Certificate III or SIS40621 / SIS40619 Certificate IV in Outdoor Leadership and/or have demonstrated significant experience in leading outdoor activities through organizations such as Pathfinders, Scout, and Girl Guides.
-This qualification is physically demanding and students need to demonstrate they have an interest in outdoor pursuits, are physically fit, and academically suited to the course.
+Avondale’s Diploma in Outdoor Leadership is designed for those that have previously completed SIS30619 Certificate III or SIS40621 / SIS40619 Certificate IV in Outdoor Leadership and/or can demonstrate significant experience in leading outdoor activities through organizations such as Pathfinders, Scouts, or have worked in outdoor recreation and leadership roles.
+This qualification is physically demanding, and students need to demonstrate they have an interest in outdoor pursuits, are physically fit, and academically suited to the course.

-Entry requirements for SIS50421 Diploma of Outdoor Leadership:
+Entry requirements for SIS50421 Diploma of Outdoor Leadership are:

 - Provide documentary evidence that secondary schooling was conducted in an English medium, and evidence of a satisfactory pass in English in a British O-level examination or local equivalent.